molenzwiebel/Mimic/rift/README.md

 ## License

-The rift component of Mimic is released under the [MIT](https://github.com/molenzwiebel/Mimic/blob/master/LICENSE) license.
+The Rift component of Mimic is released under the [MIT](https://github.com/molenzwiebel/Mimic/blob/master/LICENSE) license.
 See the index README for more info.